 Notes

-When your child loses coverage due to attaining the maximum age for coverage, your child will be eligible for up to 36 months of coverage through COBRA.
+When your child loses health/dental/vision coverage due to attaining the maximum age for coverage, your child will be eligible for up to 36 months of coverage through COBRA.